jackdelamotte/roslyze/README.md

-# roslyn-analyzers
+# roslyze
-A suite of static analyzers for C# that aim to help developers seamlessly integrate new language features into their code.
+A suite of static analyzers and code fixes for modern .NET development.